coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 ### We are proactive

-In general we try to be very proactive to detect and eliminate mistakes and vulnerabilities as soon as possible, and to reduce their impact when they do happen.
+In general we try to be proactive to detect and eliminate mistakes and vulnerabilities as soon as possible, and to reduce their impact when they do happen.
 We use a defensive design and coding style to reduce the likelihood of mistakes,